 - Sea glass or other coastal bead for embellishment (optional)

-2. Apply a good amount of glue to the back side of a piece of driftwood.
+Preheat the glue gun.
+Apply a generous amount of glue to the back side of a piece of driftwood.
 Quickly press the driftwood piece vertically onto the glass and hold in place for 5-10 seconds until the glue cools.

-3. Continue applying the driftwood pieces around the outside of the glass until the votive is covered.
+Continue applying the driftwood pieces around the outside of the glass until the votive is covered.